 Admissible Evidence

-The court may use various means of evidence.
-In the proceedings for protection against violence, the usual standards of evidence under civil procedure law (ZPO) are also appropriate, § 31 (1) FamFG.
+The court can make use of various means of evidence.
+In proceedings for the protection against violence, the usual means of evidence under German Civil Procedure Law (ZPO) are also appropriate, Section 31 (1) FamFG.

 Possible means of evidence would therefore be: